 Non-Hodgkin lymphoma (also called non-Hodgkin’s lymphoma, NHL, or at times, simply lymphoma) is a cancer that begins in white blood cells (lymphocytes), which are a part of the body’s immune system.

-Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding locations.
+Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding locations.

 Types of Non-Hodgkin Lymphoma (NHL)